Description: CAIR is seeking an experienced Government Affairs Coordinator

 - Able to engage in and oversee non-partisan election activities, including voter registration drives, get-out-the-vote efforts and other programs.

-- Excellent written and communications skills, including the ability to synthesize complex information into focused public policy and advocacy materials.
+- Excellent written and communications skills, including the ability to synthesize complex information into focused public policy research, white papers, congressional fact sheets, action alerts, press releases, and other advocacy materials.

 - Proven ability to develop key relationships and identify and leverage collaborative opportunities with a range of stakeholders and diverse communities.

 - Demonstrated ability to effectively prioritize multiple projects and objectives, lead projects upon request, and work effectively with others internally to produce positive results.

 - Capable of issuing action alerts to mobilize communities on issues relevant to CAIR’s government affairs policy agenda.

 - Able to identify and efficiently utilize internal resources for maximum impact.